Impact & Financial Transparency

 In addition to direct financial expenditures, some classes and program activities were supported through volunteer leadership and founder-covered costs during this early development phase.

-As we grow, we are committed to funding programming directly through organizational revenue and donor support to ensure long-term sustainability.
+As we grow, we are committed to funding programming directly through organizational revenue and Our Friends of the Hen donor support initiative to ensure long-term sustainability.

 Governance & Accountability